tdulcet/PrimeNet/README.md

                         156 (Double-check using PRP with proof and nonzero shift count), 160 (First time PRP on Mersenne cofactors), 161 (Double-check PRP on Mersenne
                         cofactors).
-Provide once to use the same worktype for all workers or once for each worker to use different worktypes.
+Provide once to use the same work preference for all workers or once for each worker to use different work preferences.
 Not all worktypes are supported by all the GIMPS programs.
   --cert-work           Get PRP proof certification work, Default: none.
 Not
                         yet supported by any of the GIMPS programs.
   --cert-work-limit=CERT_CPU_LIMIT